FOR IMMEDIATE RELEASE

 few remarks.
 He related the Atkinsons’ love of Douglas-Coffee County and

-South Georgia College, and the special place in their hearts that education
+South Georgia State College, and the special place in their hearts that education

 holds.
 After Mr. Mathis spoke, Jimbo Atkinson told the assembled group that